There are a number of ways you can do this:

 - Go into any police station

-- By letter to any police station or our Headquarters (PSD Department, Devon & Cornwall Police, Middlemoor, Exeter, EX2 7HQ)
+- By letter to any police station or our Headquarters (PSD Department, Devon and Cornwall Police, Middlemoor, Exeter, EX2 7HQ)

 - Contact a body to represent you e.g. Citizens Advice Bureau, Racial Equality & Human Rights Commission, Youth Offending Team, Probation Service or Neighbourhood Warden.